 Masanobu, on the other hand, while appreciating Wataru's empathy, defines it from an entirely subjective viewpoint.
 He likes to receive Wataru's sympathy and understanding.
 He fails to take the next step, to credit Wataru with having a fairly hard-headed and insightful understanding of other people and situations.
 Masanobu's thinking goes something like, Wataru is so gentle and kind when he extends sympathy to me; he is too naive to keep people from taking advantage of him; I must intercede.

-Masanobu perceives himself, first and always, as the right person to "rescue" Wataru.
+Masanobu perceives himself, first and always, as the right person (champion) to "rescue" Wataru.
 As discussed in the series, Masanobu's longest relationship, with girlfriend Yuina, fell apart because he wanted to be the pamperer, protector, perfect boyfriend all the time.
-Being the recipient of so much "care" stressed Yuina out, especially since she could never return the favor: Masanobu would never accept being pampered, protected, or simply supported in return.
+Being the recipient of so much "care" stressed Yuina out, especially since she could never return the favor: Masanobu never accepted being pampered, protected, or simply supported in return.
 He never stopped wearing the honor-student-face that Kazuki dropped with Wataru from the beginning.

-At the end of the novels, although Masanobu has supposedly gained from loving Wataru, he still doesn't appear to have grasped that Wataru would never be satisfied with such an unequal relationship whether or not Kazuki existed.
+At the end of the novels, although Masanobu has supposedly gained from loving Wataru, he still doesn't appear to have grasped that Wataru would never be satisfied in such an unequal relationship whether or not Kazuki existed.
 After all, Wataru is the one that chews out Kazuki for trying to rent an apartment without his input and for not telling him, Wataru, when he, Kazuki, was in an accident in New York.
 Wataru doesn't want to be taken care of--or rather, he does, so long as he can reciprocate.

 So Masanobu has gained experience but not discernment.
 No one is going to "win" the argument between him and Wataru since they approach the issue of dating/relationships from such differing perspectives.
 In high school, Wataru wanted Masanobu and he to be the type of friends where one person could share his concerns ("I'm not sure this relationship will work, ya know").
 Masanobu continually refused that role.
 He would say he was Wataru's friend, then decide that circumstances justified a closer relationship until Wataru finally had to sever their acquaintance completely.
 Masanobu doesn't get to show up now and play "best friend."